 Definitely grapes.
 Or some greek yogurt and peaches.
-You wouldn’t know it, but Greek yogurt is extremely filling, healthy, low-fat if you buy the right kind, and will keep you full until breakfast.posted about 4 years ago
+You wouldn’t know it, but Greek yogurt is extremely filling, healthy, low-fat if you buy the right kind, and will keep you full until breakfast.posted over 4 years ago

 @ginanicolette – i love celery with peanut butter!